lsst-dm/dm_dev_guide/usdf/onboarding.rst

  - Time at SLAC: this is physically on site.
 For most people, this is <10%.
 Occasional visits for meetings don't count.
  - Start date: choose today
  - Answer "yes" to will you be performing work at SLAC
- - SLAC Spokesperson/Sponsor/Supervisor: Select Sierra Villarreal.
+ - SLAC Spokesperson/Sponsor/Supervisor: Select Sierra Villarreal (Antonia Villarreal on the Site Access Form).

 1)	When the user submits the onboarding request form, the form is then sent to several approvers before a SLAC ID is granted.